ApratimR/crypto_blocks/readme.md

 # <img src="logo/CB64.svg" height=80>
 Crypto Blocks is a simple package that consists of various fundamental functions for building cryptogaphic algorithms.

+To Install
+---
+Just use `pip install cryptoblocks64` to install.

 ### It provides:

 * Various general functions required for creating your own Cryptographic algorithm.